AvaloniaUI/avalonia-docs/docs/basics/user-interface/styling/styles.md

 In essence, the styling mechanism has two steps: selection and substitution.
 The XAML for the style can define how both of these steps are to be done, but often you will help the selection step by defining 'class' labels on control elements.

 :::info
-The _Avalonia UI_ styling system's use of 'class' labels on control elements is analogous to how CSS (cascading style sheets) work with HTML elements.&#x20;
+The _Avalonia UI_ styling system's use of 'class' labels on control elements is analogous to how CSS (cascading style sheets) work with HTML elements.
 :::

 The styling system implements cascading styles by searching the [logical tree](../../../concepts/control-trees.md) upwards from a control, during the selection step.
 This means styles defined at the highest level of the application (the `App.axaml` file) can be used anywhere in an application, but may still be overridden closer to a control (for example in a window, or user control).